seignovert/cisscal/README.md

 http://pds-imaging.jpl.nasa.gov/documentation/ISS_Data_User_Guide_180916.pdf
 ```

 Additionally, see `src/make_polar_image_readme.txt` for information regarding
 polarization calibration using the standalone code `make_polar_image.pro`.

 Note that when downloaded from the PDS, the CISSCAL software will be found in
 the `extras/cisscal/` directory, and the calibration support files will be
 found in the `calib/` directory.
-The user may wish to rename these to
-`cisscal3_9_1` and `support3_9`, respectively, to maintain version control, but
-this is not strictly necessary.

 CISSCAL is written in Interactive Data Language (`IDL`), and must be run on a
 computer on which IDL has been installed.
 As of this writing, CISSCAL has
 been tested for compatibility with IDL versions `5.5` through `8.2`.
 In addition,
 the following system variables must be set (typically in user's `.cshrc` file
 or equivalent) for CISSCAL to work properly:

 - `CisscalDir`, directory containing CISSCAL code: